tedgin/properties/README.md

     :validator provides a predicate for validating the property value. ^String indicates that the property will be interpreted as a string.")

-  (^{:property "string-2"}
-   string [_]
+  (unannotated-string [_]
-   "This example shows that most of the metadata don't need to be provided.
-If
+   "This example shows that none of the metadata are required.
+If :property
-    :default isn't provided, an implicit default will be used.
-For strings, the implicit default is the empty string, \"\".
+    isn't provided, no source other than the provided metadata and their implicit values will be used.
+If :default isn't provided, an implicit default will be used.
+For strings, the implicit default is the empty string (\"\").
 If :validator isn't provided, no validation will be performed.
-If a type hint (tag) isn't provided, the property will be stored in a string.
+If a type hint (tag) isn't provided, the property will be considered a string.")

-    The next example demonstrates that none of the metadata are required.
-If :property isn't provided, no source other than the provided metadata and their implicit values will be used.")

-  (unannotated-string [_])

   (^BigInt integer [_]
    "This is an example of an integer property declaration.
 The implicit default